 Masai Mara Ecosystem or Biodiversity

-The Masai Mara eco system is divided in to three namely:
+The Masai Mara ecosystem is divided into three, namely:

-The community conservancies which include Olara Orok, Ol Chorro, Naibosho and finally Mara north, these conservancies are established by both Communities and private stake holders mostly the hoteliers who own lodges around the Masai Mara.
-They reached in to partnership deal with the Maasai communities to protect, conserve and manage the reserve as the local communities are directly involved and benefiting them direct.
+The community conservancies, which include Olara Orok, Ol Chorro, Naibosho, and finally Mara North; these conservancies are established by both Communities and private stakeholders, mostly the hoteliers who own lodges around the Masai Mara.
+They reached in to partnership deal with the Maasai communities to protect, conserve, and manage the reserve, as the local communities are directly involved and benefiting them direct.
 All the park entrance fees paid by guests are used for achieving the management and protection of the wildlife.